petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 + Water Resistance:

-	While to Docker is rated IP **53** and the Tag is rated IP **67**, users should still try to avoid submerging the devices to avoid potential damage.
+	While the Tag is rated IP **67**, users should still try to avoid submerging the devices to avoid potential damage.

 + Charging Safety: